 Homemade Pita Bread?

-Four minutes in the oven is all that it takes.
-My Homemade Pita Bread recipe is very easy to make, a yeast-leavened flatbread originating in the Mediterranean and the Middle East dating back over 4000 years!
+Four minutes in the oven is all that it takes to make freshly baked homemade Pita Bread.
+My Pita Bread recipe is very easy to make, a yeast-leavened flatbread originating in the Mediterranean and the Middle East dating back over 4000 years!

-Freshly baked, homemade Pita Bread straight out of the oven is far superior to the stale old pita bread you buy in the store.
-Baked at a high temperature, the moisture in the dough turns to steam causing the Pita bread to puff up making its own little pocket.
+Freshly baked, the delicious smell and flavor of Pita Bread fresh out of the oven is far superior to the stale old pita bread you buy in the store.
+The Pita is baked at a high temperature, the moisture in the dough turns to steam causing the Pita bread to puff up making its own little pocket.
 Perfect for stuffing with your choice of sandwich fixings or even better, my fresh homemade Baked Falafel recipe.
 If you’re going to go make homemade Falafels, you definitely need to take an extra few minutes to make homemade Pita Bread, you’ll be glad you did.

 Pita Bread Ingredients

 - Active Dry Yeast: One package is 2 ¼ teaspoons, you can use the entire amount, a little extra won’t hurt your Pita Bread recipe.
 I buy a jar of yeast and keep it in the refrigerator.
 You need to add the yeast to warm water, with the sugar and a pinch of flour, let it sit for about 10 minutes.
 You will notice after 10-minutes the surface of the water is covered in foam.
 This indicates your yeast is good and you’re ready to proceed with the recipe.

 - Warm Water: You need to wake up the yeast and activate it.
 The water needs to be 110F, an instant-read thermometer works great, but I’ve often just checked the temperature by hand.
 As long as it is warmer than body temperature and not so hot that it is burning you, it will activate the yeast.